 Ring Volume down

 You can emulate sending SMS to your emulator.
 There are two ways to do that.
-You can do that from DDMS which can be found in Eclipse, or from Telnet.(Network utility found in windows).
+You can do that from DDMS which can be found in Android studio, or from Telnet.(Network utility found in windows).

 Telnet is not enabled by default in windows.
 You have to enable it to use it.
 Once enabled you can go to command prompt and start telnet by typing telnet.